-Mahasi Sayadaw recognised the great importance of samatha meditation, but thought it would be too frustrating for many people to follow the path of concentration from the onset.
+Mahasi Sayadaw recognised the great importance of samatha meditation, it would be too frustrating for many people to follow the path of concentration from the onset.

 Therefore, he taught vipassanā, so that those for whom meditation would otherwise be too frustrating could start, in order to be able to develop concentration later on.
 In this way he made meditation more accessible.

 If you look at the texts of Ledi Sayadaw, another ancestor of contemporary vipassanā, they emphasize (for example in his work Bodhipakkhiya Dipani) time and again in a very confronting tone the importance of concentration combined with insight and the inability of many contemporary people to sufficiently concentrate their mind for the development of insight.

 That the vipassanā meditation method has become so well known as a stand-alone system that it has become almost synonymous with Buddhist meditation in the West, is not because it is a better meditation system than samatha meditation, but because of social and political circumstances.

 Mahasi Sayadaw had well known and wealthy Burmese disciples who promoted vipassanā by setting up meditation centers.
 These centers were later allowed to continue by the military junta and were not seen as a threat, while the junta was afraid of the samatha meditation teachers.

 The mental power and the pure mind of samatha teachers were a threat because they generally did not follow the course the junta had taken.
 There was therefore a ban on teaching samatha meditation and teachers who became known for their concentration were persecuted.